Deep Double Descent via Smooth Interpolation: Methodology

 To satisfy the above, we modify a weak data augmentation algorithm introduced by \citet{yu2018curvature}, which allows to efficiently generate augmentations that lie in close proximity to the base training point $\mathbf{x}_n$, for image data.
 Specifically, each base image $\mathbf{x}_n$, consisting of $C$ input channels (e.g.\ $C=3$ for RGB images) and $h \times w$ spatial dimensions, is interpreted as $C$ independent matrices $\mathbf{x}_n{[}c,:,:{]} \in \mathbb{R}^{h \times w}$, each factorized using Singular Value Decomposition (SVD), yielding a decomposition $\mathbf{x}_n{[}c,:,:{]} = U^c\Sigma^c{V^c}^T$, where $\Sigma^c$ is a diagonal matrix whose entries are the singular values of $\mathbf{x}_n{[}c,:,:{]}$ sorted by decreasing magnitude.
 In the original method, \citet{yu2018curvature} produce weak augmentations by randomly erasing one singular value from the smallest ones, thereby obtaining a modified matrix $\tilde{\Sigma}^c$, and then reconstructing each channel of the base sample via $U^c\tilde{\Sigma}^c{V^c}^T$.
 In this work, in order to generate $P$ random augmentations of strength $k$, $\tilde{\Sigma}^c$ is obtained by erasing $k$ singular values $\Sigma^c_{i,i}$, for $i = w -k -p +1, \ldots, w -p$, and $p = 0, \ldots, P-1$\footnote{Assuming square spatial dimensions $h = w$.}.
 Essentially, the augmentation strength is given by the number $k$ of singular values erased, and $P$ augmentations of similar strength are generated by erasing $P$ subsets of size $k$ from the smallest singular values, for each channel $c$.

 We note that this method produces augmented images that are highly correlated with the corresponding base training sample, and as such they do not directly amount to producing validation data points.
 We refer the reader to appendix~\ref{sec:appendix:svd} for further details.
+In the next section, we present our empirical study of sharpness of interpolation for neural networks in relationship to double descent.